 Does, or might, the situation require assistance from the federal government (e.g., military equipment)?
-[Section 13 (2) authorizes the Solicitor General, with the approval of the Lieutenant Governor in Council, to make agreements with the federal government.
+[Section 13 (2) authorizes the Treasury Board of Canada Secretariat, with the approval of the Lieutenant Governor in Council, to make agreements with the federal government.
 In Canada, federal emergency assistance is accessed through, and coordinated by, the province.
 The declaration of an emergency may assist a municipality in obtaining federal assistance.]